Hejiang County: Geography

-There are many historical ruin and relics, the Shengbicheng fortress which the song dynasty army withstood the Mongol attack for 34 years; Stone cave shelter in FubaoTown; Han dynasty coffin.
-Ancient towns, Yaoba and Fuabo are listed as national history and culture towns in 2007 and 2009.
+There are many historical ruin and relics, the Shengbicheng fortress which the song dynasty army withstood the Mongol attack for 34 years; Stone cave shelter in Fubao Town; Han dynasty coffin.
+Ancient towns, Yaoba and Fubao are listed as national history and culture towns in 2007 and 2009.
 Many historical background films and plays were filmed there.

-Hejiang's fertile land produces rice and many other grains and plants, especially lychee, the most famous fruit giving from the nature.
+Hejiang's fertile land produces rice and many other grains and plants, especially lychee.
 With the unique climate, weather and rainfall, outputs of lychee there one month or more later than the coastal province of Guangdong, Guangxi, Hainan, and Fujian.

 The county bordering with Chongqing Municipality and Guizhou Province, Fubao Nation Forest Park in Hejiang, Simian Mountain in Chongqing's Jiangjin, and Chishui National Scenic Spot in Guizhou, made up the tourism gold corner, highways and tourism infrastructural facilities are under construction.
 It will be quickly accessible from Chongqing, Luzhou or Guiyang.

 The G93 national expressway connected the small city with Chongqing without one hour's journey.
 Plants are built along the Changjiang river.
 This land is changing from traditional farming to industry.
 Inhabitants dwell in the town Hejiang, or the county seat nearly 200,000 already.
 According to the city-planning of Sichuan, it will be home to more than 300,000 people.